Someone @-mentioning the PushMetrics agent in a Slack channel

 Name

-A label for this channel that only you see, like "Engineering Slack" or "Customer Support".
+An internal label that only you see.
+Something like "Engineering Slack" or "Customer Support".

 Integration

-Which Slack workspace integration this channel uses.
-You set this up once on the Slack Integration page.
+Which Slack workspace integration this routes through.
+Set up once on the Slack Integration page.

 Default Agent

-The agent that picks up any message that doesn't match a more specific route.
-Every channel needs one.
+The agent that handles any message that doesn't match a more specific route.
+Every inbound channel needs one.

 Access Mode

-All users lets anyone in the Slack workspace message the bot.
-Allowlist only lets you pick specific Slack users; everyone else gets a polite "you don't have permission" reply.
+All users: anyone in the Slack workspace can message the bot.
+Allowlist only: only the Slack users you explicitly add; everyone else gets a polite "you don't have permission" reply.

 DM enabled

-If on, people can send direct messages to the bot.
-If off, DMs get a "DMs aren't enabled" reply.
+On: people can DM the bot.
+Off: DMs get a "DMs aren't enabled" reply.

 @Mention enabled

-If on, the bot replies when @-mentioned in a channel.
-If off, it ignores the mention.
+On: the bot replies when @-mentioned in a channel.
+Off: it ignores the mention entirely.

 Status

 Active or Paused.
-A paused channel stays configured but stops accepting messages until you flip it back.
+Paused keeps the configuration intact but stops accepting messages until you flip it back.

 Routes: send specific channels to specific agents

 A route says "messages from this Slack channel go to that agent".
-Without any routes, every message in the workspace goes to the Default Agent.
+Without routes, every message lands on the Default Agent.
 Add a route to send a particular channel somewhere else.

 The Add Route dialog: pick a Slack channel and the agent that should handle it